NASA-PDS/data-upload-manager/README.md

-# PDS Data Delivery Manager
+# PDS Data Upload Manager

-The PDS Data Delivery Manager provides the client application and server interface for managing data deliveries and retrievals between the Planetary Data Cloud and Data Providers.
+The PDS Data Upload Manager provides the client application and server interface for managing data deliveries and retrievals from the Data Providers to and from the Planetary Data Cloud.

 ## Prerequisites